Breeding, Nutrition

 - Rice baby cereal keeps bulk in the diet and needs to be used after the puppy is hypoglycemic.
 A three-day course is best, twice a day.
 The cereal moves easily through a syringe and you can add Forti-Cal and granular vitamins to it if you want.
 This helps keep the intestine moving and the appetite up.
 If they are on a lot of high calorie supplements, vitamins are important.

 - Puppies are born with a sterile gut – no bacteria.
 During the first few days, the mother will seed the puppy with good bacteria (probiotics) while cleaning and mothering them, giving them the ammo to fight against invading bacteria.
 That’s why it’s important to give probiotics to orphans or problem puppies the first few days and whenever they have GI upset.
 It’s also helpful during weaning to prevent diarrhea.
 All products are helpful so choose your favorite.
-I like Doc Roy’s® GI Synbiotics and give it daily when needed.
+I recommend Doc Roy’s® GI Synbiotics or Breeder’s Edge Nurture Flora given daily when needed.

 - Stay away from prophylactic antibiotics!
 Antibiotics interrupt the GI flora and good bacteria they need.
 If absolutely needed, you can use them – but not without a reason.